Om288/YOLO-Real-Time-Object-Detection/README.md

 ## For Download the pre-trained weight
 $ wget https://pjreddie.com/media/files/yolov3.weights

-# For Webcam Just use this  0
+# For Webcam Just use 0

 # If you want to Change confidence and threshold value